Acafax/Packt_java/README.md

 - Docker (optional)
 - **`.env` file** with database credentials (required for Docker deployment)

-> **⚠️ IMPORTANT**: The application **will not start** without a valid Firebase Admin SDK configuration file.
+> **IMPORTANT**: The application **will not start** without a valid Firebase Admin SDK configuration file.
 You must create a Firebase project and download the `adminsdk.json` file before running the application.
 See Firebase Configuration section below.

 ### Environment Setup